Are you a weekend warrior dealing with post-workout tension?

 Step 4: Add Vitamin E Oil (optional)

-Vitamin E oil helps extend the shelf life of the homemade arnica salve.
+Vitamin E oil helps extend the shelf life of homemade arnica salve.
 You need to add it only if you’re making a larger quantity or you use the salve sparingly.

 Step 5: Add Essential Oils (Optional)